-Financial obligations: Students and/or their parents or legal guardians are responsible for fulfilling their financial obligations to Northwestern University.
+Financial obligations Students and/or their parents or legal guardians are responsible for fulfilling their financial obligations to Northwestern University.
 Any student whose account becomes overdue must pay a late payment fee(s).
-In addition, the student and/or the parents or legal guardians are liable for any costs associated with the collection of the past due account, including, but not limited to, collection agency costs, court costs, and legal fees.
+In addition, the student and/or the parents or legal guardians are liable for any costs associated with the collection of the past due account, including, but not limited to: collection agency costs, court costs, and legal fees.
+Your student account will be charged the following: your individual program fee, tuition, any lab fees, international student health insurance (international students only), and any other additional charges you may have requested or incurred (i.e. Cat Cash added to your account, parking fees, etc.).
+Program costs are listed on the CPP website and in your student handbook.